OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 .. warning:: Note that these components communicate through :ref:`XML-RPC <api>` and may be installed in different machines for security or performance reasons

 There are several certified platforms to act as front-end for each version of OpenNebula.
-Refer to the :ref:`platform notes <uspng>` and chose the one that better fits your needs.
+Refer to the :ref:`platform notes <uspng_46beta>` and chose the one that better fits your needs.

 OpenNebula's default database uses **sqlite**.
 If you are planning a production or medium to large scale deployment, you should consider using :ref:`MySQL <mysql>`.